jsbien/glyph-miner/doc/manual.md

 ## Add New Document

-When adding a document, several fields and image uploads are involved.
-The form requires the following:
+When adding a new document, you will need to fill out several metadata fields and upload image files.
+The form will only allow submission once the required fields are completed.

 | Field                | Required | Description                                                                 |
 |----------------------|----------|-----------------------------------------------------------------------------|